Keep your scripts alive with Supervisord

 Insert the below to the file:

-and save the file with :wq.
+Save the file with :wq

 Let’s have a look at the above lines: